OpenSmallworld/magik-vscode/docs/navigation.md

 ## The Class Browser

-The Class Browser in VS Code provides a user interface dialogue that interacts with the magik _method finder_.
-When the edit focus and cursor is in a magik file, the hotkey `<CTR>+b` will open the dialogue and connect it to the method finder.
-You can open the class browser using the hotkey `<CTRL>+b` when the keyboard focus is in a magik code file or with the menu item _view >> Open View..._ (type )
+The Class Browser in VS Code provides a user interface dialogue that interacts with the Magik _method finder_.
+When the edit focus and cursor is in a Magik file, the hotkey `<CTR>+b` will open the dialogue and connect it to the method finder.
+You can open the class browser using the hotkey `<CTRL>+b` when the keyboard focus is in a Magik code file or with the menu item _view >> Open View..._ (type _Magik class browser_)

-The class browser in VS Code is a dialogue window that can be moved and in a number of areas allowing you to decide the most appropriate location based on your preferences and hardware.
+The class browser in VS Code is a dialogue window that can be moved into a number of areas allowing you to decide the most appropriate location based on your preferences and hardware.
 The screenshot below shows some of the possibilities.

 ![View Class Browser](./images/view_class_browser.png)